SolTuripe/Counter/README.md

-# Javascript practice: Making an Counter ✔
+# Javascript practice: Make a Counter ✔

 This project is about a very simple counter.